ampproject/amphtml/extensions/amp-subscriptions-google/amp-subscriptions-google.md

 ## Real Time Config (rtc)

-Real Time Config allows the publisher to spcify the sku or sku's for a subscribe button at page load time.
-The allows user spscifc offers, time limited offers etc.
+Real Time Config allows the publisher to specify the sku or sku's for a subscribe button at page load time.
+The allows user specific offers, time limited offers etc.

 To enable rtc add a `skuMapUrl` to the `subscribe.google.com` service.